Being Blackmailed for Money on Facebook? Here's What to Do

 Here's how it works:

-Either the victim receives a random SMS text on the cellular phone (usually from a USA phone number, where the perpetrator is pretending to be someone that innocently texted the wrong number), or the victim will receive a seemingly random friend request on Facebook.
+Either the victim receives a random SMS text on the cellular phone (usually from a local phone number, where the perpetrator is pretending to be someone that innocently texted the wrong number), or the victim will receive a seemingly random friend request on Facebook.
 In the latter case, the Facebook profile is made to look attractive to bait as many people as possible.

 If text messages are reciprocated and/or the friend request is accepted, scammers continue to bait the victim over the next few weeks.
 They will begin by saying that they are "lonely" and "looking for a good man", etc. As the online relationship continues, scammers will send an undressed image purportedly of themselves, then request that you do the same.
-Of course, once that's done, you're in hot water and scammers will make threats to blackmail you online Facebook.
+Once that's done, scammers will make threats to blackmail you online Facebook, exposing more than just your identity to the world to see.

 Update 20210224: I'm getting a lot of emails from folks that have been blackmailed on Facebook.
 If you need help with this, contact me now using our online form and I will make them go away.
 Please don't forget to leave your phone number on the contact page.
 I've been dealing with various online scams now for over 7 years and know exactly what to do.
 You can review my credentials here and read more about my services here.

-Are You Being Blackmailed for Money on Facebook?
+Being Blackmailed on Facebook?
 Here's What to Do

 Most of the time, scammers will ask for gift cards as way of payment for professing your love - usually in small amounts at first.

-Strange as it may seem, gift cards act as a global online currency (instead of cash or credit) because one you give out the PIN number, the cash amount can be immediately redeemed online using online forms.
-Sending gift cards this way is sort of like using Western Union - once you send the money, it's gone and there's no way to get the money back.
+As strange as it may seem, gift cards act as a global online currency (instead of cash or credit) because one you give out the PIN number, the cash amount can be immediately redeemed online using various web services.
+Sending gift cards this way is akin to using Western Union - once you send the money, it's gone and there's no way to get it back.

 Here's the kicker -

-If you don't agree to pay up, scammers will threaten to post photos or videos of you in the buff online, in your neighborhood, to your wife, girlfriend, family members, and even post pictures of you in the buff all around your city.
+If you don't agree to pay up, scammers will threaten to post photos or videos of you in the buff online, in your neighborhood, to your wife, girlfriend, family members, on YouTube, and even post said pictures all around your city.
 The best advice here is don't pay them at all.
 Instead, use this form to report any blackmail threats to Facebook.

-Unfortunately, this form alone won't make the scammers go away - especially if they have pictures of videos to expose you.
+Unfortunately, this form alone won't make the scammers go away - especially if they have pictures or videos to expose you.

 Update 20210224: I'm getting a lot of emails from folks that have been blackmailed on Facebook.
 If you need help with this, contact me now using our online form and I will make them go away.
 Please don't forget to leave your phone number on the contact page.
 I've been dealing with various online scams now for over 7 years and know exactly what to do.
 You can review my credentials here and read more about my services here.